raulsanzr/DNA-Methylation/README.md

 #### Plotting DMRs

-This package also provides the function `DMR.plot` to plot the DMRs using different tracks based on the `Gviz` package.
+This package also includes the function `DMR.plot` to plot the found DMRs based on `Gviz` representations by tracks.

 ``` r
 pal <- brewer.pal(8, "Dark2") # palette